gramineproject/gramine-scaffolding/.github/ISSUE_TEMPLATE.md

 Please provide as much information as possible.
 Paste any logs using three backticks (```).

-IMPORTANT: please do not post general questions here;
+IMPORTANT: please do not post general questions here.
 -->

 ## Description of the problem